AdumalaYashwanthReddy/nlp-sql-chatbot/README.md

  Question  Type
 ------
- What is the total revenue from shipped orders  Aggregation Which city received the most orders  Grouping
+1.What is the total revenue from shipped orders  Aggregation 2.Which city received the most orders  Grouping
- Show me revenue by month  Time series
+3.Show me revenue by month  Time series
- What is the cancellation rate by fulfilment type  Comparison Which color has the highest revenue  JOIN query
- Top 5 states by number of orders  Ranking
+4.What is the cancellation rate by fulfilment type  Comparison 5.Which color has the highest revenue  JOIN query 6.Top 5 states by number of orders  Ranking
- How many B2B orders are there  Filter
+7.How many B2B orders are there  Filter
- Which SKU sold the most units  JOIN + ranking
+8.Which SKU sold the most units  JOIN + ranking

 ---